watplugin/wat/README.md

 __Run Script__

-    // Where X is the project path of the script you want to run (that is the path of the script that starts with "res://") godot addons/WAT/cli.tscn run=script+X
+    // Where X is the project path of the script you want to run godot addons/WAT/cli.tscn run=res://script+X

 __Run Method__